Suicide of Walery Sławek: Suicide

-On 2 April 1939, at 8:45 PM (the time of Piłsudski's death), Sławek shot himself in the mouth in his Warsaw apartment at 16 Johann Christian Schuch Avenue.
+On 2 April 1939, at 8:45 p.m. (the time of Piłsudski's death), Sławek shot himself in the mouth in his Warsaw apartment at 16 Johann Christian Schuch Avenue.
 He used an old Browning pistol from his Polish Socialist Party days.
 His friend Janusz Jędrzejewicz described the weapon:

 I often saw that old Browning, always well-maintained, meticulously oiled ....
 I held it with some emotion, like a retired, once-lethal tool whose final bullet had fulfilled its purpose.
 Could I have imagined then that its last shot was still awaiting its destiny?

 Before the attempt, Sławek wrote a farewell letter:

 I am taking my own life.
 I ask no one to be blamed.
 2 April 1939.
 W. Sławek.